daniellerch/daniellerch.github.io/stego/aletheia/lsbr-attack-en.md

 ```

 <br>
-## LSB-M: a simple alternative to LSB-R
+## LSB matching: a simple alternative to LSB replacement

-It is curious that steganography tools that use LSB-R are still being developed, when there are attacks as powerful as those that have been shown.
+It is curious that steganography tools that use LSB replacement are still being developed, when there are attacks as powerful as those that have been shown.
-Mainly, taking into account that there is an alternative as simple as the LSB-R itself that avoids all these attacks.
-This is the LSB-M or LSB matching.
+Mainly, taking into account that there is an alternative as simple as the LSB replacement itself that avoids all these attacks.
+This is the LSB matching.

 Instead of substituting those LSBs that do not match the bits of the message that we want to hide, what we have to do is add or subtract one from those values.
-The effect on LSB is exactly the same, but this way of hiding data does not produce the statistical anomalies that make LSB-R so detectable.
+The effect on LSB is exactly the same, but this way of hiding data does not produce the statistical anomalies that make LSB replacement so detectable.

 Returning to the example with which the article was started, if we have the following values in binary: